 Sales of Class I shares are not subject to a front-end sales charge.
-The Fund has adopted a 12b-1 plan for Class I Shares pursuant to which the Class is subject to a 12b-1 fee of 0.25% of its average daily net assets.
-The 12b-1 plan has not been implemented for Class I shares of the Fund and there are no plans to do so.
+Each Fund except the AlphaCentric Income Opportunities Fund has adopted a 12b-1 plan for Class I Shares pursuant to which the Class is subject to a 12b-1 fee of 0.25% of its average daily net assets.
+The 12b-1 plan has not been implemented for Class I shares of these Funds and there are no plans to do so.
+The AlphaCentric Income Opportunities Fund has not adopted a 12b-1 plan for Class I Shares.
 Availability of Class I shares is subject to agreement between the distributor and financial intermediary.
 Class I Shares may also be available on certain brokerage platforms.
 An investor transacting in Class I Shares through a broker acting as an agent for the investor may be required to pay a commission and/or other forms of compensation to the broker.